4

 • Daily foot baths including mineral salts

-• Accommodation in Melbourne prior and post trip
+• Accommodation in Melbourne before and after the trip

-• Items of personal nature such as laundry and postage
+• Items of a personal nature such as laundry and car parking

 • Travel insurance